sm00thix/ikpls/README.md

 The `ikpls` software package provides fast and efficient tools for PLS (Partial Least Squares) modeling.
 This package is designed to help researchers and practitioners handle PLS modeling faster than previously possible - particularly on large datasets.

+## NEW IN 2.0.0: Weighted IKPLS
+The `ikpls` software package now also features sample-weighted PLS as described by [Becker and Ismail](https://doi.org/10.1016/j.emj.2016.06.009).
+Becker and Ismail use an erroneous computation of the weighted variance. `ikpls` corrects this.
+Both NumPy and JAX implementations allow for weighted cross-validation with their respective `cross_validate` methods.

 ## Citation
 If you use the `ikpls` software package for your work, please cite [this Journal of Open Source Software article](https://joss.theoj.org/papers/10.21105/joss.06533).
 If you use the fast cross-validation algorithm implemented in `ikpls.fast_cross_validation.numpy_ikpls`, please also cite [this arXiv preprint](https://arxiv.org/abs/2401.13185).